Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)?

 Applications must be submitted directly to the DTP or CDT where you are planning to hold the fellowship.
 Please see the ESRC website and call specification for contact details: https://esrc.ukri.org/funding/funding-opportunities/postdoctoral-fellowships/.

 The ESRC website says that the closing date is 23 March 2020 but the DTP I want to apply to had a different deadline – why is that?

 Each DTP or CDT will have their own procedures in place to peer review the proposals and make funding decisions on behalf of ESRC.
 This might include an Expression of Interest (EOI) stage where only those applicants shortlisted at the EOI stage will be eligible to submit a full proposals by 23 March 2020.

 Where the DTP or CDT has an Expressions of Interest (EOI) stage, potential applicants must apply by the deadline for the EOI and abide by the deadlines specified by the DTP/CDT to which they intend applying.

 Can I apply at more than one DTP or CDT?

 When considering where to apply potential applicants should carefully consider which institution would offer the best fit of their area of research and career aspirations and limit their application to those.
 Applicants must make the DTP or CDT aware if they have applied to another DTP or CDT.

 How many fellowships are available at each DTP and CDT?

 The actual number allocated to each DTP and CDT will differ so please see individual DTP or CDT information.
-The aim is to fund around 50 fellowships per year, with fellowships commencing in October 2018.
+Around 90 awards will be available across the network as a whole.